European shares fall on economic uncertainty

 * Seair Inc - defaulted on terms of its senior debt senior debt and is currently in negotiations with its creditors to develop a restructuring plan

-LONDON, Nov 15 European shares extended losses on Thursday as the rising threat to global growth from the United States and Europe prompted investors to reduce their exposure to risky assets.
+LONDON Nov 15 European equities extended losses on Thursday, echoing a sharp decline overnight on Wall Street, as the rising threat to global growth from the U.S. and Europe prompted investors to reduce their exposure to risky assets.

-Shares fell as U.S. politicians readied themselves for a tough battle over the 'fiscal cliff' of some $600 billion in automatic tax hikes and spending cuts, and ahead of data which is expected to show the euro zone has slipped back into recession.
+Equities fell as U.S. politicians readied themselves for a tough battle over the 'fiscal cliff' of some $600 billion in automatic tax hikes and spending cuts, and ahead of data which is expected to show the euro zone slipped back into recession.

 "The global economy faces some severe headwinds.
 Against that backdrop we see short-term de-risking of portfolios," Abi Oladimeji, head of investment strategy at Thomas Miller Investment, said.

-He said there was a convincing case for reducing equity allocations given pressures on the global economy from the euro zone and the United States in particular, as well as overly bullish investor sentiment over the summer.
+He said the pressures being placed on the global economy in particular from the euro zone and United States, combined with overly bullish investor sentiment in the summer and volatility -- a crude gauge of investor fear -- recently being at multi-year lows made a pretty convincing case for reducing allocations in equities.

-Riskier basic resources stocks - demand for which is acutely tied to the performance of the broader economy - fell 1.1 percent in early trade as investors sought safer havens.
+With investors seeking safer havens against the backdrop of economic uncertainty, riskier basic resource stocks -- demand for which is acutely tied to the performance of the broader economy -- were early big fallers, down 1.1 percent.

-Insurers, which have rallied over the last three months as central banks stepped in to shore up the global economy, also fell 1 percent.

-Zurich Insurance Group shed 3.4 percent after missing third-quarter profit expectations, while British life insurer Resolution was 4.7 percent lower after being hit by rising IT costs.

 * Seair Inc - defaulted on terms of its senior debt senior debt and is currently in negotiations with its creditors to develop a restructuring plan